soumitra2006-kouselya/Basic-ML-Classification-Model-for-Student-Performance/README.md

-# Basic-ML-Classification-Model-for-Student-Performance
-Built a machine learning classification model using scikit-learn to predict student pass/fail outcomes based on study hours and attendance.
-Performed data preprocessing, model training, and evaluation using accuracy and classification metrics.
+This project demonstrates a basic machine learning classification model built using Python and scikit-learn.
+The model predicts whether a student will pass or fail based on input features such as study hours and attendance.

+The workflow includes data preprocessing, splitting the dataset into training and testing sets, training a Logistic Regression model, and evaluating its performance using accuracy and classification metrics.

+This project showcases fundamental concepts of machine learning including supervised learning, classification, and model evaluation.